ilvokhin/blog/posts/hello-world/hello-world.md

 ### Format

 I was thinking about a format for some time.
 I like LaTeX.
 A lot.
-Also, this would save me completely from the web design (I don't know how to do a CSS properly for example).
+Also, this would save me completely from web design (I don't know how to do a CSS properly for example).

-But I am going to write primarily about computers with some code and to my shame for all this years I still didn't figure out a way how to make code look at least bearable.
+But I am going to write primarily about computers with some code and to my shame for all these years I still didn't figure out a way to make code look at least bearable.
 Besides, I am not sure it is convenient enough to read something from the PDF.
 Of course, if you are going to read a research paper (this process will probably take a couple of weeks), then maybe, but not for some random text you just found on the Internet and not even sure you are interested in.
-I heard HTML is a right format for the Internet stuff, so HTML it is.
+I heard HTML is the right format for the Internet stuff, so HTML it is.
 Probably, one day I'll figure out a way to generate good looking PDFs and HTML pages at the same time, but not today.